microsoft/msquic/docs/Execution.md

 ```

 Above is an example of the type of callback delivered to the listener interface.
-The application is requires to register a callback handler that should handle all the events MsQuic may indicate, returning a status for if it was successfully handled or not.
+The application is required to register a callback handler that should handle all the events MsQuic may indicate, returning a status for if it was successfully handled or not.

 This is very different from BSD sockets which required the application to make a call (e.g., `send` or `recv`) in order to determine something happened.
 This difference was made for several reasons:

 - The MsQuic API **runs in-proc**, and therefore doesn't require a kernel to user mode boundary switch to indicate something to the application layer.
 This allows for the callback-based design which is not as practical for BSD sockets.

 - MsQuic, by virtue of the QUIC protocol itself, has a lot of different types of events.
-Just considering streams, the app maybe have hundreds of objects at once which may have some state change.
+Just considering streams, the app may have hundreds of objects at once which may have some state change.
 By leveraging the callback model, the application doesn't have to manage having pending calls on each object.

 - Experience has shown it to be very difficult to write correct, performant code on top of the BSD-style interface.
 By leveraging callbacks (that happen at the correct time, on the correct thread/processor), it allows MsQuic to abstract a lot of complexity away from applications and make things "just work" out of the box.